Visible Human Project: Problems with the data sets

 Freezing caused the brain of the man to be slightly swollen, and his middle ear ossicles were lost during preparation of the slices.
 Nerves are hard to make out since they have almost the same color as fat, but many have nevertheless been identified.
 Small blood vessels were collapsed by the freezing process.
 Tendons are difficult to cut cleanly, and they occasionally smear across the slice surfaces.

 The male has only one testicle, is missing his appendix, and has tissue deterioration at the site of lethal injection.
 Also visible are tissue damage to the dorsum of each forearm by formalin injection and damage to the right sartorius from opening the right femoral vein for drainage.
 The male was also not "cut" while in standard anatomical position, so the cuts through his arms are oblique.
 The female was missing 14 body parts, including nose cartilage.

-The reproductive organs of the woman are not representative of those of a young woman.
+The reproductive organs of the female cadaver are not representative of those organs of normal anatomy.
 The specimen contains several pathologies, including cardiovascular disease and diverticulitis.